ayush-4-gupta/Chat_app/README.md

-A chtapp using gemini api key.
+A chat-app using gemini api key.
 <HR>
 using assistant-ui